U.S. House panel votes to advance election bills targeting noncitizens, foreign money

 Under the Constitution, Congress has authority to overturn local D.C. laws.

-The post U.S. House panel votes to advance election bills targeting noncitizens, foreign money appeared first on New Hampshire Bulletin.
+The post U.S. House panel votes to advance election bills targeting noncitizens, foreign money appeared first on Wisconsin Examiner.